Strategizing at Speed: A Learned Model Predictive Game for Multi-Agent Drone Racing: Real-world Experiment Results

 \textbf{Software architecture.} All high-level planners and the referee system are implemented in Julia and run on an external server (MacBook Pro M1).
 High-level trajectories computed by the server are communicated via WebSockets to a ground station running the Agilicious safety nodes and ROS master, which then forwards the plans via Wi-Fi to the drones.

-\textbf{Results.} Due to the spatial constraints of the flight arena, experiments are limited to the Lemniscate track.
+\textbf{Results.} Due to the spatial constraints of the flight arena, experiments are limited to the Lemniscate track and zero-shot on the Trefoil track (c.f.~\figref{fig:paper_banner_results}l).
 We run a total of 8 races per comparison group.
-As seen in \figref{fig:paper_banner_results}c and \figref{fig:paper_banner_results}f, the real-world flights align with the trends observed in the high-speed asynchronous simulations.
+As seen in \figref{fig:paper_banner_results}c, \figref{fig:paper_banner_results}f and \figref{fig:paper_banner_results}i, the real-world flights align with the trends observed in the high-speed asynchronous simulations.
 While MPG struggles with computational delays, LMPG's accelerated approximation of game-theoretic strategies enables it to dominate the real-world tournament.
 The supplementary video visualizes the overtaking dynamics and the impact of computational delays on physical hardware.